jallex/website-portfolio/readme-file.txt

 This project was made with create-react-app, styling done with CSS and Bootstrap and 3D components done with Three.js

 To do:
-- fix styling on deployed site
-- make a loading still image of 3d
-- make a "Read more" button on code
+-Make a better See Project! button
 - Make artwork modal upon being clicked
 - Update all coding cards in general
 - Update 3D Modeling and Animation section
 - Render some raytracer examples and add to code section
 - Create demo reel and add it to demo section
-- animate "click" with wobble lines
+- fix styling on deployed site
+- make a loading still image of 3d